MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/add-change-remove-emergency-location-organization.md

 ## Assign an emergency location

-You can use either the Teams admin center or PowerShell to assign an emergency location.
+You can assign emergency locations for your organization in the Microsoft Teams admin center or by using PowerShell.

+To assign an emergency location, be sure the location, users, and phone numbers are all in the same country.

 ### Using the Microsoft Teams admin center